Tips & Tricks Tutorials

 A breakpoint will stop the execution of your program, so that you can analyze the state of your code.

-To set a breakpoint on a line of code, click in the gutter area or use the shortcut Ctrl+F8 ( Win/Linux) or ⌘ F8 (macOS).
+To set a breakpoint on a line of code, click in the gutter area or use the shortcut Ctrl+F8 ( Windows/Linux) or ⌘F8 (macOS).
 If you don’t want to stop execution every time it reaches a breakpoint, you can define a condition for the breakpoint.
 For example, let’s add a breakpoint in the method outputValues(), on the line of code that outputs the value of variable p and define a condition to stop code execution when the field y of reference variable p is equal to 30.

 You can also drag-drop the breakpoint in the gutter and move it to another line of code.
-By default, clicking a breakpoint icon in the gutter will delete it (you can modify the default behavior in Settings | Preferences).
+By default, clicking a breakpoint icon in the gutter will delete it (you can modify the default behavior in Settings/Preferences).
 But if you’ve defined conditions or other parameters for a breakpoint, you might prefer it to be disabled, rather than deleted, when you click on it.
-You can do this by right-clicking the breakpoint icon and selecting Disable.
-A tick indicates that there is information for this line of code, while a cross indicates that no information is available on this breakpoint.
+You can do this by right-clicking the breakpoint icon and uncheck Enabled.
+A tick indicates that there is information for this line of code.

-To check how the breakpoint and its conditions work, execute the sample code included in this blog (in debug mode).
+To check how the breakpoint and its conditions work, execute the sample code included in this blog in debug mode.
 You’ll see that this program will pause when the value of field y for variable p is 30.

 There’s much more to breakpoints.
 You can right-click on the breakpoint icon in the gutter and click on More.
 In the dialog that opens, you can modify a breakpoint so that it doesn’t suspend the program execution and instead logs an expression when it is reached.
 Let’s log the value of the x and y fields of the Point class and rerun our code.
 Now the code execution doesn’t stop at the breakpoint – instead it logs the expression we defined to the console.